-International Depository Authority of Canada (IDAC)
+International Depositary Authority of Canada (IDAC)

 Related Topics

-The International Depository Authority of Canada (IDAC) is a patent depository for microorganisms that has been made possible by Canada's accession to the Budapest Treaty on the International Recognition of the Deposit of Micro-Organisms for the Purposes of Patent Procedure (the Budapest Treaty) on September 21, 1996.
+The International Depositary Authority of Canada (IDAC) is a patent depositary for microorganisms that has been made possible by Canada's accession to the Budapest Treaty on the International Recognition of the Deposit of Micro-Organisms for the Purposes of Patent Procedure (the Budapest Treaty) on September 21, 1996.
 In addition, amendments to the Canadian Patent Act and Patent Rules to ensure conformity with the Budapest Treaty came into effect on October 1, 1996.

 On this page: